Totalbody/total-body-physio-website/github-readme.txt

 ## Deployment

 This site is deployed using GitHub Pages.
-You can view it at [your-github-pages-url-here].
+You can view it at [https://github.com/Totalbody/total-body-physio-website].

 ## Future Plans